CGuichard/crud-js/README.md

     ]
 }
 ```
 As you can see, the json is in two part.
 First it describ the columns of the resulting table, and after that the values for each line of data.
-Available field types now are: text, int, select, select-chips.
+Available field types are described in another section below.

 * **(POST)** Data update format example:
 ```JSON